Curbing Patient Financial Risk Early Helps Protect Your Bottom Line

-Whitepaper | Keith Slater
+Whitepaper | Donna Reddy

 As the healthcare industry transitions to value-based reimbursement, patients are more financially responsible for their health.
 As part of this increased responsibility, today’s consumers want providers to deliver more retail-like experiences—and they are willing to shop around until they find the best value.
 They also want providers to help them better understand their healthcare expenses and options.
 Yet right now, an overwhelming majority of patients are underwhelmed with the financial education providers share.

 Rising healthcare consumerism and increasing market consolidations are making it more important than ever for providers to take charge of their patient referral leakage by focusing on patient satisfaction.

-One way to increase patient satisfaction is to improve their financial journey.
+One way to increase patient satisfaction is to improve the financial journey.
 Focusing on the patient’s first encounters with the provider via pre-service and point-of-service initiatives, such as eligibility and enrollment, is the first step.

 Shifting Financial Responsibilities Increase Bad Debt Risks

 It’s now common for hospitals to see patients with annual deductibles anywhere from $2,000 to $10,000.2This increase in financial responsibility comes at a time when the average American’s finances are already stretched, and most are deprioritizing medical expenses.